Levoileuxcodeur/Data-Analytics---Capstone-Project/README.md

 the K-Means clustering analysis provided the following recommendations: Chinatown, Downtown Eastside, Gastown, International Village, Victory Square, West End, Marpole and Mount Pleasant.

-Given my input on neighborhoods where I would live or:
+Given my input on neighborhoods where I would live or not:

 the Content-based recommender provided the following top ten recommendations: South Granville, Chinatown, Granville Mall, Robson, South Main, Gastown, Yaletown, Victory Square, International Village and Commercial Drive.

-As a summary of recommendations, I decided to recommend only the neighborhoods that were part of both analysis: Chinatown, International Village and Gastown.
+As a summary of recommendations, I decided to consider only the neighborhoods that were part of both analysis: Chinatown, International Village and Gastown.

 # Discussion

 Obviously, the two studies above have limitations.

 Based on the methodology, I used a radius of 500 meters to find venues for a given neighborhood.
-Given that I was looking at central neighborhoods for each city, these ones are closely located which means that some venues are in more than one neighborhoods.
+Given that I was looking at central neighborhoods for each city, these ones are closely located one to another which means that some venues are in more than one neighborhoods.
 The impact of this was that close neighborhoods ended up having really similar venue category distribution.
 An alternate means to find venues would have been to use the actual perimeters of each neighborhoods.

-Regarding the content-based recommender, I found that the venue category distributions amongst the neighborhoods did not allow the my inputs to change a lot and have a big impact on the recommendations.
-This was remarkable by the fact that most neighborhoods have high numbers of food and shop & service related venues.
+Regarding the content-based recommender, I found that the venue category distributions amongst the neighborhoods did not allow my inputs to change a lot and have a big impact on the recommendations.
+This was remarkable by the fact that most neighborhoods have high numbers of food and shop & service related venues and low number of arts and entertainment related venues.

-Given the limitations above, I found that the best recommendation possible was to recommend neighborhoods that were provided by both analysis.
+Given the limitations above, I found that the best solution was to recommend neighborhoods that were provided by both analysis.

 # Conclusion